Student Health App

 (Dr Dominique Thompson, National Student Health Expert)

-At a time when they're vulnerable, students need easy, fast and discreet access to health information they can trust.
+We developed the student health app because student mental health problems are on the rise and students need easy, fast and discreet access to health information they can trust:

 How does the app work?